mainwp/mainwp/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 4.1.1 - 9-11-20 =
+* Fixed: An issue with WP CLI commands
+* Fixed: An issue with sending multiple notification emails
+* Fixed: An error with displaying site groups in the Site Infor widget
+* Fixed: Semantic UI error
+* Fixed: Usability error caused by JavaScript error
+* Added: target="_blank" attribute to multiple links
+* Updated: Default values for the Monitoring feature

 = 4.1 - 9-9-20 =
 * Fixed: Problem with running automated sites checks